peplau/AI-Content-Profiler/README.md

 ![Demo Profile called 'Sitecore Public'](/images/Demo-Profile--Sitecore-Public.png)

-When the content profiling starts, Profiles are serialized and sent to the GenAI as part of the content to be analyzed.

-The following Profile fields are serialized: (in the same order as in the above screenshot)
+When the content profiling starts, your Profiles are serialized and sent to the GenAI as part of the content to be analyzed.
+The following Profile fields are serialized (in the same order as in the above screenshot):

 1. **Profile** (Template: */sitecore/templates/System/Analytics/Profile*)
    1. Name
    1. Description
 1. **Profile Keys** (Template: */sitecore/templates/System/Analytics/Profile Key*)
    1. Name
    1. MinValue
    1. MaxValue
 1. **Profile Cards** (Template: */sitecore/templates/System/Analytics/Profile Card*)
    1. Name
    1. Details
    1. Description
    1. Profile Card Value

 > [!TIP]
-> To ensure the best results when building your Profiles, make sure to include meaningful content on each of these fields :
+> To ensure the best results when building your Profiles, make sure to include meaningful content on each of these field.